-Our activities and data collection processes reinforced many of the findings of our initial strategic planning process.
-However, our implementation activities and ongoing data collection have revealed many of the processes behind the issues that were previously identified.
+Our engagement activities and data collection processes reinforced many of the findings of our initial strategic planning process.
+However, our implementation activities and new data collection revealed many of the processes behind the issues that were previously identified.
 In some cases, such as staff hiring, we learned that previous practices had been inadvertently dropped and they were easily adopted.
 An example of this is posting all of our job openings on the school's website.
-In other instances, we learned that resources existed, such as the UM Child Care Subsidy, but that students were unaware of them or unsure of how to access them.
-In these cases, we have focused on creating greater transparency and information regarding what is available.
+In other instances we learned that resources existed, such as the UM Expect Respect program, but that students were unaware of them or unsure of how to access them.
+In these cases we have focused on creating greater transparency and information regarding what is available.

-In this third year of implementation we have been most successful in completing action steps that related to personnel policies and procedures such as circulating our faculty openings more broadly or providing more professional development opportunities to faculty and staff.
-We have made excellent progress on action steps for which there was a clear office or position that was responsible, for example developing new pathways to the MSW program, increasing diversity among our part- and full-time faculty, or changing course evaluation questions.
+In this second year of implementation we have been most successful in completing action steps that related to personnel policies and procedures such as circulating our staff and faculty openings more broadly or providing more professional development opportunities to faculty and staff.
+We have made excellent progress on action steps for which there was a clear office or position that was responsible, for example increasing our outreach to the UM Branch Campuses, increasing diversity among our part and full time faculty, or assessing course evaluation data.
 We have been more challenged with action items that will require changes in budget or structures and are under longer-term development.
-Examples of these are analyzing our current budget and policies for MSW student financial aid to move towards a more needs-based approach and increasing staff and faculty development opportunities.
-These more challenging structural changes will require ongoing attention and support in the coming year.
+Examples of these are analyzing our current budget and policies for MSW student financial aid and moving towards a more needs based approach and making changes in our course.
+These more challenging and structural changes will need more attention and support in the coming year.